 If you received unemployment benefits for at least one week in 2021, you may qualify for financial help that makes some plan options $0/month for the rest of 2021, if you have a life-changing event.

 When you can sign up

-Coloradans who experience a Qualifying Life Change Event, during or outside of the Open Enrollment Period, have a 60-day window to buy or change plans.
+Coloradans who experience a Qualifying Life Change Event, during or outside of the Open Enrollment Period have a 60-day window to buy or change plans.
 This is known as a Special Enrollment Period.
+Certain events, including moving, getting married, and having a baby all make you eligible for a Special Enrollment Period.